sunkairan/MIMO_FUN/README.md

 The project consists of 3 parts: **terminal**, **edge** and **backbone**.
 It uses some open-source libraries: KODO, Eigen and PracticalSocket

-/build includes the KODO librarys
+/build includes the KODO libraries
-/include includes the headers of KODO, Eigen /scenarios includes shell scripts, configure files and topology files for some examples
+/include includes the headers of KODO and Eigen /scenarios includes shell scripts, configure files and topology files for some examples